scottdware/panco/README.md

 # panco
 Command-line tool that interacts with Palo Alto firewalls and Panorama.

-Primarily, this tool is used for creating objects and security rules via CSV files, as well as exporting the above information, as well as:
+Primarily, this tool is used for creating and modifying objects via CSV files, as well as exporting various types of information from Panorama or firewalls.
+Some of the additional information that can be exported are as follows:

+* Device information (e.g. managed device information on Panorama), such as software version, HA state, app/threat/Wildfire versions, etc..
+* Ability to export (and import) an entire firewall policy.
 * Log exporting: Query any log type just like you would in the GUI, and export them to a CSV file locally on your machine.
 * Session table dump: Query the entire session table on a firewall, and export it to a CSV file.
   * You can also use filters just as you would on the command line.
+* Entire list of supported applications.
+* Interface (hardware and physical) information on firewalls.

 All of the backend functions are from the [go-panos](https://github.com/scottdware/go-panos) package.

-More features will continue to be added on a regular basis.
+More features will continue to be added in the future.

 For a detailed explanation of commands, and how they are used, click on any one of the command names below.